 “Most valuable learning in course: How to incorporate issues of reflexivity and responsibility into research, engage with dissemination of knowledge.”

-These courses are highly recommended to students enrolled in the Essentials Series because of the importance of social theory to qualitative health methodology.
-These courses are not formally part of the Essentials series (i.e., not subject to priority enrolment for CQ contributing member students).
+These courses are highly recommended to students enrolled in the Essentials of Qualitative Research (EQR) Course Series because of the importance of social theory to qualitative health methodologies.
+These courses are not formally part of the EQR series (i.e., not subject to priority enrolment for CQ contributing member students and not eligible for the Certificate in Qualitative Health Research Methodology).
 Students should inquire of the course instructors regarding enrolment.

 NUR1085H - Topics in Critical Perspectives in Health and Health Care